ClementSafon/IDS_FL_Simulation/README.md

 # ⚠️ Warning

-❗ For now, the simulation only works in **centralized evaluation** mode. ❗

-**The main_fe.py requires lib modifications to work.**

-_If you have the default Flwr version, please comment this argument in the main_fe.py file:_
+_If you have the default Flwr version, please make sure that this argument in the main_fe.py file is commented:_

 ```python
 metric_evaluation_target=METRIC_EVALUATION_TARGET,